dpndas/Tutorials/README.md

 # Tutorials
-Some code from the lecture
+Some codes from the lecture